 Sue

 Sue has over 30 years’ experience working in the health & fitness industry.
 Before discovering her natural ability to teach movement, Sue studied social work and worked in the student welfare unit at RMIT.
 At age 28 a move to the Kingdom of Tonga to teach English resulted in a surprise request to also teach aerobics to expats and the Tongan community.
-On return to Australia Sue studied fitness and worked for many years as a group trainer at the YMCA working with the general population and a wide variety of specialised groups including children, teens, older adults, returned servicemen and people with disabilities.
+Upon returning to Australia, Sue studied fitness and worked for many years as a group trainer at the YMCA working with the general population and a wide variety of specialised groups including children, teens, older adults, returned servicemen and people with disabilities.

 At age 40, Sue began experiencing several physical and personal challenges which fostered pivotal changes in her relationship toward exercise and movement.
 In 2003 she began her Pilates training, followed by Tai Chi training.
 Sue experienced personally, and through her clients, how this mindful way of movement created: